2022 Investment Climate Statements: Saint Kitts and Nevis

-In 2019, the ECCB started an 18-month financial technology pilot to launch a Digital Eastern Caribbean dollar (DXCD) with its partner, Barbados-based Bitt Inc. An accompanying mobile application, DCash, was officially launched on March 31, 2021 in four pilot countries including St. Kitts and Nevis.
-The DCash pilot phase will run for 12 months.
-The digital Eastern Caribbean currency will operate alongside physical Eastern Caribbean currency.
+In 2019, the ECCB started an 18-month financial technology pilot to launch a Digital Eastern Caribbean dollar (DXCD) with its partner, Barbados-based Bitt Inc. An accompanying mobile application, DCash, was officially launched in March 2021 in four pilot countries including St. Kitts and Nevis.
+While initially declared a success, its platform crashed in early 2022 and remained offline for almost two months before resuming in March, raising questions about the project’s reliability.
+The digital Eastern Caribbean currency was intended to operate alongside physical Eastern Caribbean currency.

 St. Kitts and Nevis enacted the Virtual Assets Bill, 2020, to regulate virtual currencies with the expectation that they will become increasingly prevalent.
 The bill is intended to facilitate the ease of doing business in a cashless society, and to combat theft, fraud, money laundering, Ponzi schemes, and terrorist financing.

 St. Kitts and Nevis is a member of the ECCU and the ECCB.
 The currency of exchange is the Eastern Caribbean Dollar (XCD).
 As a member of the OECS, St. Kitts and Nevis has a fully liberalized foreign exchange system.
 The XCD was pegged to the United States dollar at a rate of 2.70 Eastern Caribbean dollars to $1.00 in 1976.
 As a result, the XCD does not fluctuate, creating a stable currency environment for trade and investment in St. Kitts and Nevis.